 - Driving north of the 60th parallel

 - In the United States, the FMCSA granted a two-year period to carriers who were already using electronic recording devices (ERDs) to transition to electronic logging devices (ELDs).
-This transition phase ends on 16 December 2019.
+This transition phase ended on 16 December 2019.
 After this date, all carriers subject to the rule must use self-certified ELDs that are registered with FMCSA.

-- Transport Canada eliminated the proposed two-year grandfathering period for ERDs, originally announced in Gazette I published in December 2017.
+- Transport Canada eliminated the proposed two-year grandfathering period for ERDs, originally announced in Gazette published in December 2017.
 This transitional period is not needed given the upgrades can be done quickly.

 What does this mean for my operations?
 Are there any benefits?